-- In the "Scope and Sequence" found in the "Course Level Documents" of the Teacher Edition (TE), the materials include two scope and sequences, for 165 days and 150 days, that outline how concepts and knowledge are taught throughout the year.
+- In the "Scope and Sequence" found in the "Course Level Documents" of the TE, the materials include two scope and sequences for 165 days and 150 days that outline how concepts and knowledge are taught throughout the year.
 For example, materials state, "The Scope and Sequence provides the lesson overview and essential ideas for each lesson.
-It also provides lesson pacing, suggested placement of Learning Individually days and assessment days, and the TEKS and ELPS alignment at the topic level." - Within the "Scope and Sequence" table, TEKS are listed within each Topic, and then, more specifically, in the "Lesson Summary," an ELPS is listed as an overview of each topic. - The concepts and knowledge are also explained in the "Scope and Sequence" through the "Lesson Summary."
-For example, in grade 6, the materials state, "Students construct rectangles with given areas and relate their dimensions to factors and common factors" and provide more details around the essential ideas such as "Prime factorization is a method to determine common factors and common multiples of two numbers."
+It also provides lesson pacing, suggested placement of Learning Individually days and assessment days, and the TEKS and ELPS alignment at the topic level." - Within the Scope and Sequence table, TEKS are listed within each Topic, and then, more specifically, in the Lesson Summary, the ELPS is listed as an overview of each topic. - The materials include a Year-at-a-Glance document that outlines the sequence of instruction by module and topic toward the end-of-year outcomes.